Ballad of a Small Player: Cast

 Additionally, Anthony Wong makes a cameo appearance as an executive of the Macanese casino.

 Production

 The film is directed by Edward Berger and written by Rowan Joffé, based on Lawrence Osborne's 2014 novel The Ballad of a Small Player.
-Mike Goodridge is producing the film for Good Chaos, along with Berger for Nine Hours, as well as Matthew James Wilkinson.
+Mike Goodridge produced the film for Good Chaos, along with Berger for Nine Hours, as well as Matthew James Wilkinson.
 In April 2024, Colin Farrell was cast in the lead role.
 Later that month, Tilda Swinton joined the cast.
 In May 2024, Fala Chen joined the cast.
 In May 2025, Deannie Yip and Alex Jennings were also revealed to have been in the cast.

 Filming

 Principal photography began on 26 June 2024, in Macau and Hong Kong and wrapped on 25 August.

 Release

 It had its world premiere at the 52nd Telluride Film Festival on 29 August 2025.
 It also screened in the Special Presentations section of the 2025 Toronto International Film Festival on 9 September 2025.